JamalAbdi/C/README.md

 # C
 main.c reads integers from stdin and adds each one to a Heap.
-Secontdly prints the Heap tree structure as XML.
+Then it will prints the Heap tree structure as XML.
-Lastly prints the integers in both sorted and reverse-sorted order.
+Lastly it prints the integers in both sorted and reverse-sorted order.

 intStack.c is the stack data structure with the functions push, pop and isEmpty.